Overview on Knife Sharpeners

 Eventually, it happens.
 Your once pristine set of steak knives have lost their surgical sharpness.
 Your kitchen scissors can no longer cut a penny the way the salesman showed you.

 The bottom line: it’s time to get a knife sharpener.
 Here is the definitive guide to knife sharpeners – it’s long, but it covers everything.
-Now, if you aren’t sure if your knife is sharp, you may want to read this first.
+Now, read my other article if you aren’t sure if your knife is sharp.

 How to Choose the Right Sharpener

 All knife sharpeners fall into one of two categories:

 With manual sharpeners, there are fixed abrasive surfaces in each slot which you drag your knife across for several passes.

 Electric models operate on the same principle, with the difference being that the abrasive surfaces rotate, meaning that each stage of sharpening can be completed in a single pass.